dotpipe/Pipes/README.md

 New tag added this version.
 Also a callback function attribute.

-<timed delay="x"> where x is the milliseconds between each iteration of loading the Pipe.
+&lt;timed delay="x"&gt; where x is the milliseconds between each iteration of loading the Pipe.
 Like in Node, unless I'm wrong, (never used it) you can now use updated information consistently on your pages.
 Very easy to use.

 callback = "foo" uses any data like json or other data to return your page's need. just set your function name as the value of callback and it shall be done ✅

 # Pipes v3.6.6

 The aggregate use of a cache class has been appended to the project! (yeay!)
-Now you can unroll multiple <pipe> tags and their filters by using this class with a JSON of filter arguments.
+Now you can unroll multiple &lt;pipe&gt; tags and their filters by using this class with a JSON of filter arguments.
 The JSON can be named anything.
 In the $_GET you will have no extension of '.json' tho.
 It is plugged in automatically.
 If this is an issue, please flag it and I'll change it.
 As soon as I'm done with this, the $_GET and $_POST will be interchangable in the calls to their respective pages.
 Also, make sure your filters use JSON for more arbitrary information to come thru.
 Classes are often very large in importance to looks so that's it!
 There's better examples in testvid.html now, too.
 So go look into that, examine the cache.php class file.
 And that should be all, thanks!

 # Pipes v3.6.2

 Pipes may now be considered a viable and strategic option for the UI/UX developer.
-It is with great pleasure I introduce the <pipe></pipe> tag that incites automatic inclusion of what I call Filters.
+It is with great pleasure I introduce the &lt;pipe&gt;&lt;/pipe&gt; tag that incites automatic inclusion of what I call Filters.
 These are file getters that produce a script from their PipesJS attributes upon the DOMContentLoaded Event.
 It is also with more value, that I can kick off a purely JSON setup for pages.
 It is like includes, but it's a little better, you can have forms on the page take event parameters and use containing tags to write the rest of the page.
 This can be done with anything in the DOM with an Event on the tag of your choice, or an EventListener.
 That is now a huge part of this package's breadth.
 So you can rest assuredly put more to use.

 	Coming Soon (expected by Spring 2023): multiple tags initiating at once via a controlled run thru an attribute like this ajax="first.php;second.html;etc-foo.bar"